 If you have not renewed or started the tenancy since October 1st 2015 the your section 21 notice does not require compliance with the above paragraph.

 For new and old Section 21 notices the deposit needs to be protected correctly and the prescribed information given to all relevant parties if a deposit was taken.
-If the property is an HMO that requires a licence then that should also be in place before service.
+If the property is an HMO that requires a licence then you must have a license or have an application for one ongoing.
 Likewise, if the property is within a selective licensing area then you must have that licence or have applied for it.

 Finally, the landlord will also not be able to serve a valid Section 21 notice if they are caught by the new legislation on retaliatory eviction.

 Retaliatory eviction is where a tenant informs the landlord of a repair that needs to be performed and the landlord serves an eviction notice in response.

 Landlords will not be able to serve a valid Section 21 if;